Quick Tomato Soup With Grilled Cheese

 3. Step 3

-Meanwhile, make the sandwiches: Spread a thin layer of mayonnaise on one side of each of the 4 bread slices and evenly sprinkle the cheese and a little oregano on top of the mayonnaise.
+Meanwhile, make the sandwiches: Spread a thin layer of mayonnaise on one side of each of the bread slices.
+Evenly sprinkle four of the slices with cheese and a little oregano.
 Top with the cheeseless slices, mayonnaise-side down.

 4. Step 4